 The allowable surplus income under this test with respect to relevant expenses is the following:

-Filing expenses (maximum allowable surplus income)
+Filing fees (maximum allowable surplus income)

 Application for consent orders: $200 ($100)